rstemmer/musicdb/docs/source/usage/install.rst

 After installing the dependencies MusicDB can be installed.
 Again, the following shell commands show the required steps for Fedora 35.
-The commands may be a little bit different on other distributons.
+The commands may be a little bit different on other distributions.
-For example on Arch Linux and Fedora the Python command is called ``python`` instead of ``python3``.
+For example on Debian/Ubuntu the Python command is called ``python3`` instead of ``python``.

 .. code-block:: bash